+Students are subject to the academic regulations stated in the respective SBU catalogs and handbooks.
 To be eligible for the clinical education component and/or matriculation to the next year of the program, students must successfully pass all prior courses in the program and maintain an overall GPA of 3.00 (on a 4.00 scale).
-Students must also successfully pass an annual comprehensive examination and submit an individual learning portfolio for formal annual assessment.
+Students must also submit an individual learning portfolio for formal annual assessment and earn a final passing grade at the end of the curriculum.

 Students earning a grade of "F" or "non-credit" in any given course will not be able to enroll in courses listing the failed course as a prerequisite.
 Any student who is unable to meet these requirements is subject to review by the Physical Therapy Review Committee which will in consultation with the student, determine a plan for further action which may include academic probation with a specific plan for remediation or dismissal from the program.

+Anadamia Cuadina Caala

+Clinical Education and Calcated Course

+Fails to Meet Expectations(F) Failing Score

 Students will be expected to satisfactorily pass each practical examination and course.
 Students having difficulty will meet with course instructor and advisor to determine a plan of remediation.
-The Physical Therapy Review committee will, as part of the curriculum/program evaluation, monitor the standards.
-All exams will be criterion referenced and based on course objectives.
-Criteria for grading projects and papers will be stated in writing for the students.
-Determination of grades for each course will be established by the core or adjunct faculty member who is teaching the course.
-The policy and expectations of each instructor will be stated in writing on the class syllabus and explained to the class within the first few classes.
+The Physical Therapy Core Faculty will, as part of the curriculum/program evaluation, monitor the standards.

+Exams will be based on course objectives.
+Criteria for projects, papers, and/or assignments will be stated in the syllabus for the students.
+Criteria and determination of grades for each course will be established by the core or adjunct faculty member who is leading the course.
+The policy and expectations of each instructor will be stated in writing in the class syllabus and explained to the class within the first few class sessions.
+The following grading scales will be used unless otherwise directed in the specific syllabus: